Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 ## The Call To Action

 Now that we have made the case for Jason Calacanis being an Enneagram type 3, has there been any shift in your opinion of him?
 Personalities are multi-faceted, continually evolving constructs, and our views of others should be ready to shift and give way to empathy when we realize we all have different strengths and weaknesses.

 What other layers of Jason were missed?

-If you want to dive deeper into the world of the Enneagram, sign up below.
-We will let you know when we launch!
+Comment below ⬇️

 <svelte:head>